GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 * Changing this setting makes the huge difference in terms of difficulty, so please be mindful of that whenever and with whoever you play.

 * It is not recommended to play anything beyond [`Pivo`](aidifficulty.md#ai-difficulty-presets) if there's no proper lobby for it, especially if there's less than 6 players, because that's one way to end up wiped out relentlessly.
 Note my words.

+### Zed Quantity Adjustments

+Another way of tweaking the difficulty is to change the [wave size](commands.md#wave-size).

+!!! note "Note"
+    Do not crank up this setting to the extreme values!
+It can make the game unplayable if ammo count and the amount of zeds won't match.

+	If you happen to change it, at least do it together with [ammo multiplier](commands.md#ammo-multiplier).